tbrlpld/laces/README.md

 ### Using components in other templates

-The `laces` tag library provides a `{% component %}` tag for including components on a template.
-This takes care of passing context variables from the calling template to the component (which would not be the case for a basic `{{ ... }}` variable tag).
+It's already been mentioned in the [first example](#creating-components), that components are rendered in other templates using the `{% component %}` tag from the `laces` tag library.

-For example, given the view passes an instance of `WelcomePanel` to the context of `my_app/home.html`.
+Here is that example from above again, in which the view passes an instance of `WelcomePanel` to the context of `my_app/home.html`.

 ```python
 # my_app/views.py